erikerlandson/erikerlandson.github.com/source/_posts/2015-03-31-hygienic-closures-for-scala-function-serialization.markdown

     $ scala -cp /tmp Demo
     java.io.NotSerializableException: Demo$foo

 If we look at the exception message, we see that it's complaining about not knowing how to serialize objects of class `foo`.
 But we weren't including any values of `foo` in the closure for `f`, only a particular member 'v'!
 What gives?
-Scala is not very helpful with diagnosing this problem, but when a class member value shows up in an enclosure that is defined _inside_ the class body, the _entire instance_, including any and all other member values, is included in the enclosure.
+Scala is not very helpful with diagnosing this problem, but when a class member value shows up in a closure that is defined _inside_ the class body, the _entire instance_, including any and all other member values, is included in the closure.
 Presumably this is because a class may have any number of instances, and the compiler is including the entire instance in the closure to properly resolve the correct member value.

 One straightforward way to fix this is to simply make class `foo` serializable: